josh-boat365/krypton/README.md

 # krypton
-Just a shareable repo for collaborating
+Just a shareable repo for collaborations